diffblue/cbmc/doc/architectural/CBMC-developer-guide.md

 ## Flattening ##

-FIXME
+To be documented.

 ## SMT solving API ##

-FIXME
+To be documented.

 ## SAT solving API ##

-FIXME
+To be documented.

 \section section-static-analysis-apis Static analysis APIs

-FIXME
+To be documented.

 \section section-other-tools Other Tools

-FIXME: The text in this section is a bit outdated.
+To be documented.: The text in this section is a bit outdated.

 The CPROVER subversion archive contains a number of separate programs.
 Others are developed separately as patches or separate